P. Buis, Chairperson

 206 Digital Imaging for the Web (1) Understanding multimedia compression algorithms and storage formats, such as JPEG, PNG, TIFF, and BMP, and their applications to the Web.
 Includes laboratory use of common software tools such as Photoshop and Dreamweaver for creation, manipulation, and network transfer of graphics and Web pages.

 222 Advanced Programming (3) Project-intensive study of advanced topics and best practices in software development, including advanced language features, modular decomposition, and development tools.
-Prerequisite: CS 121, 124, both with C- or better, ENG 103 or equivalent.
+Prerequisite: CS 121 and either CS 124 or MATH 215, all with C- or better grades, and ENG 103 or equivalent.

 230 Computer Organization and Architecture (3) Performance measurement and benchmarking, assembly language, machine language, integer and floating-point arithmetic, processor architectures, register sets, and microprogramming.
-Prerequisite: CS 121, 124 with C- or better grades.
+Prerequisite: CS 121 and either CS 124 or MATH 215, all with C- or better grades.

 239 Social and Professional Issues (1) Discussion of social and professional issues in computer science.
 Prerequisite: CS 222.